-1. Contextual Factors
+Step 1: Contextual Factors

-Consider the learning environment and contextual factors that may have an impact on the teaching-learning process.
-Discuss characteristics about the school, classroom, and individual student needs that should be considered as instructional plans are developed.
-List accommodations/modifications that will be made to instructional planning and implementation based on contextual information of the assigned classroom.
+Purpose for Step 1: Consider the learning environment and contextual factors that may have an impact on the teaching-learning process.
+Discuss characteristics about the school, classroom, and individual that should be considered when planning instruction.
+List adaptations that will be made to instructional planning and implementation based on contextual information described.

-Discuss the relevant contextual factors including community and school information, classroom information, student characteristics, and accommodations/modifications for planning, instruction, and assessment/s.
-Include any supports and challenges that impact instruction and student learning.
-Discuss any implications and accommodation/modifications needed for instruction based on contextual factors.
+Task: Discuss the relevant contextual factors about the community, school, classroom, and individual students and how they may affect the teaching-learning process.
+Include any supports and challenges that affect instruction and student learning.
+Discuss any implications and adaptations needed for instruction based on contextual factors.

-In the discussion on contextual factors, include the following:
+Prompt: In your discussion, include the following contextual factors:

-- 1.1.
-Community and school information - Discuss the community and school information: - o geographic location - o community/school population (diversity, race, ethnicity, culture, gender, etc.) - o socio-economic status (SES; ex: free/reduced lunch, Title I school, etc.) - o type of school (locale, grade levels, and any other pertinent characteristics) - Consider additional areas for discussion, which could include but are not limited to stability of the community, political climate, community support for education, and other environmental factors. - 1.2.
-Classroom information - Discuss the classroom information: - o physical features and arrangement of the classroom - o availability of technology, equipment, and resources - o extent of parental/guardian involvement - o grouping practices (whole group, small group, pairs, etc.) - Consider additional areas for discussion, which could include but are not limited to how groups were determined, classroom rules and routines, scheduling, and additional teachers/students that enter or leave the room on a regular basis. - 1.3.
-Student characteristics Related to the Students and Learning Environment - Discuss the following required areas for student characteristics: - o grade/age level - o gender - o race/ethnicity/culture - o special needs - o achievement/developmental/skill levels - o language (English, ESL, ELL) - o interests/learning differences, and any other pertinent information - Consider additional areas for discussion, which could include but are not limited to background information and/or characteristics of specific students that should be considered when planning and implementing instruction. - 1.4.
-Accommodations/Modifications for planning, instruction, and assessment/s
+• 1.1.
+Community and school information

+- o Discuss the following required areas for community and school information: - (1) geographic location - (2) community/school population (diversity, race, ethnicity, culture, gender, etc.) - (3) socio-economic status (SES) (ex: free/reduced lunch, Title I school, etc.) - (4) type of school (locale, grade levels, and any other pertinent characteristics) - Additional areas to discuss could include but are not limited to: stability of the community, political climate, community support for education, and other environmental factors.

+• 1.2.
+Classroom information

+- o Discuss the following required areas for classroom information: - (1) physical features and arrangement of the classroom - (2) availability of technology, equipment, and resources - (3) the extent of parental involvement - (4) grouping practices (whole group, small group, pairs, etc.) - Additional areas to discuss could include but are not limited to: classroom rules and routines, scheduling, and additional teachers/students that enter or leave the room on a regular basis.

+• 1.3.
+Student characteristics

+- o Discuss the following required areas for student characteristics:

+- (1) grade/age level

+- (2) gender

+- (3) race/ethnicity/culture

+- (4) special needs

+- (5) achievement/developmental/skill levels

+- (6) language (English, ESL, ELL)

+- (7) interests/learning styles/preferences, and any other pertinent information

+• Discuss characteristics of specific students that should be considered when planning and implementing instruction.

+• 1.4.
+Adaptations for planning, instruction, and/or assessment

-- Choose 3 or more of the contextual factors described above from 1.3 Student Characteristics and discuss how these factors influenced planning instruction, implementation of instruction, and assessment/s. - Describe, based on those contextual factors, what accommodations/modifications for planning, instruction, and/or assessment were made. - Provide a chart/table to illustrate the relationship between contextual factors (3 or more) and accommodations/modifications for planning, instruction, and assessment/s.
-Include a thorough description of each accommodation/modification in the chart.
-An example is provided below. - Consider additional areas of discussion, which could include but are not limited to how the accommodations/modifications improved learning for individual students.
+- Choose 3 or more of the contextual factors described above for 1.3 Student Characteristics and think about how they influence planning instruction, and/or assessment. - Based on those contextual factors, what adaptations for planning, instruction, and/or assessment should be made? - Provide a table to illustrate the relationship between contextual factors (3 or more) and adaptations for planning, instruction, and/or assessment.
+Include a thorough description of each adaptation in the chart.
+An example is provided below.

-Accommodations/Modifications Made to Instruction and/or Assessment
+Contextual Factor Individual Student Characteristics Adaptations to Instruction and/or Assessment